 For reference, here's a Dear Colleague from Senate Majority Leader Chuck Schumer (D-NY), a one-pager explaining Democrats' plans for reconciliation, and a longer summary from the Senate Budget Committee.
 Senate Democrats have given themselves until September 15 to assemble and advance a complete reconciliation proposal.

-What is budget reconciliation?
+?
 Democrats control Congress – but barely.
 In the House, Democrats’ majority is the smallest in decades, but they can still pass major legislation on a simple majority vote.
 The Senate is a different story: Democrats hold the chamber by just one tiebreaker vote, and the Republican minority has a unique tool in the “filibuster," which can block major legislation unless at least 10 Republican Senators also support a given bill.

 Congress created budget reconciliation in the 1970s as a way to pass fiscal measures that are immune to the Senate filibuster.
 The maneuver allows Congress to make major changes to federal spending and revenue with a simple majority vote on an accelerated schedule.
 However, reconciliation is not a blank check: Congress likely only has one more chance to attempt it this year, and there are strict, complex rules on what can be passed within.